QuickLogic-Corp/qorc-sdk/qorc_apps_au/qorc_advancedfpga/README.rst

 - Clean using:

-  - fpga: :code:`clean-fpga` task
+  - fpga: run the :code:`clean-fpga` task
-  - m4: :code:`clean-m4` task
+  - m4: run the :code:`clean-m4` task
-  - both: :code:`clean` task
+  - both: run the :code:`clean` task

 - Build using:

-  - fpga: :code:`build-fpga` task
+  - fpga: run the :code:`build-fpga` task
-  - m4: :code:`build-m4` task
+  - m4: run the :code:`build-m4` task
-  - both: :code:`build` task
+  - both: run the :code:`build` task

-- Load and run the design on the board using JLinkExe, using:
+- Load and run the code/design on the board using JLinkExe, using:

   (assumes the board has been booted in DEBUG mode)

-  :code:`load-fpga-m4 (JLink)` task
+  run the :code:`load (JLink)` task

-- Load and run the design on the board using OpenOCD, using:
+- Load and run the code/design on the board using OpenOCD, using:

   (assumes the board has been booted in DEBUG mode)

-  :code:`load-fpga-m4 (OpenOCD)` task
+  run the :code:`load (OpenOCD)` task

   This will show a drop down menu with the options of debug adapters currently tested:

-  - JLink
+  - JLink Adapters :code:`.scaffolding/jlink_swd.cfg`
-  - FT2232H
+  - FT2232H Boards :code:`.scaffolding/ft2232h_swd.cfg`
-  - DAPLink (CMSIS-DAP)
+  - DAPLink Adapters :code:`interface/cmsis-dap.cfg`

   select the appropriate one.

-- Flash and run the design on the board using qfprog:
+- Flash and run the code/design on the board using qfprog:

   (assumes the board is put into :code:`programming` mode)

-  :code:`flash-fpga-m4` task
+  run the :code:`flash` task

-  This will show a drop down menu with the available serial ports in the system, select the appropriate one.
+  This will show a 'pickstring' drop down menu with the available serial ports in the system, select the appropriate one.

   (This is usually :code:`/dev/ttyACM0`)

-- :code:`debug-load-fpga (JLink)` : this is a special task used only while debugging the code with JLink.
+- :code:`load-fpga-debug (JLink)` : This is a special task required only while debugging the code with JLink.

   Refer to the Debug sections for details.

+- :code:`x-get-ports` : this is an **internal** task, which is used by the :code:`flash` task to obtain a list of available serial ports on the system to use for flashing.
+This list is displayed to the user as a 'pickstring' dropdown menu, as described in the :code:`flash` task above.

 Debug